 Add your voice!
 Click below to answer.
 ThriftyFun is powered by your wisdom!

 You don't say how big the boxes are.
 If they are about as big as the boxes copy paper comes in, I have decorated them and used these as "cars" for toddlers and preschoolers.
 Possibly a preschool or daycare center could use them.
 If they are big (appliance size) boxes, kids love to play house in them.
 If they are small (shoebox or smaller), let kids get creative and glue them together to make castles, robots, or anything they like.

 Having worked at restaurant, I would guess they are probably dealing with mid-sized boxes for produce, canned food and what not.

 You can sell or donate cardboard boxes to the local Sheltered Workshop for the developmentally handicapped.
 They sell them for profit and the money is used for upkeep and to pay the people for working there.
-These places give the developmentally handicapped people a sense of usefulness and teaches them to take care of themselves, financially and otherwise.

 I use boxes for drawers in places that normally don't have drawers.
 Cardboard boxes are great, because you can cut them to whatever height you need.

 I use them for storage drawers under my bed, for drawers on my freezer shelves to keep food types together and easy to get out.
 I use them in the attic to organize plastic bags full of yard-sale finds that the kids haven't grown into yet.

 Kids love to play in boxes, make cars, trains, mazes out of them, attach several together with open ends all facing one direction for a multi-story doll house.

 A local school would probably love boxes for dioramas, storage, crafts.

 Maybe you could put a note on a bulletin board about where to pick up "free boxes for moving (or whatever)".